Wahat al-Salam - Neve Shalom

 Identities in Dialogue - A glimpse of the School for Peace.
 In the workshop we will conduct a dialogue between the group members on the Jewish-Arab conflict and dilemmas they face when dealing with this issue in their home countries.

-For specific and updated information, please contact the Visit Programs Director (see below).
+For specific and updated information, please contact the Visitors Center Director (see below).

 Office hours: Monday to Friday, 9:00 AM to 4:00 PM.